shpReacts/velo-seoul/README.md

 npm install
 ```

-Get your own Kakao maps and Seoul bike API keys.
-Create .env file in the project's root directory.
+Get your own Kakao maps and Seoul bike API keys and create .env file in the project's root directory.

 ```
 REACT_APP_KAKAO_MAPS_API_KEY=YOUR_API_KEY